 A graduate of the United States Naval Academy, Sargent has been awarded the Maine individual artist fellowship in literature, a Stonecoast MFA in creative writing, and a Ph.D. in creative writing from Lancaster University in the UK.
 His screenplay Montebello Ice is under option at Gideon Films.
-The Portland, Maine resident is founding editor and publisher of award-winning Portland Magazine as well as a board member of the literacy organization Maine Reads.
+The Portland, Maine resident is founding editor and publisher of award-winning Portland Magazine as well as a past board member of the literacy organization Maine Reads.
 Museum of Human Beings was his first novel.
 According to Publishers Weekly, “Playwright Sargent’s debut novel is a stylish look at the fate of Sacagawea’s baby son, Jean Baptiste Charbonneau… An impressively rounded portrait of the laid-back, introspective, nomadic Baptiste, this novel will satisfy fans of American history.”

 ‘Raffi, a young Italian, is our guide.
 He left more than his country behind in Rome.
 Snipped by a bishop as the last castrato, he is bundled off to America when the Church takes shame.
 Forbidden to use his voice, other skills steal him into the society of 1920s Boston.
 Raffi enters the hardest quest of all – the search for a genuine love song.’